 Examines the psycholinguistic and ethnographic research on the fluent reading process of native and non-native college readers, relevant to the teaching of writing and reading for academic and literary purposes.

-Explores a single topic in depth in the fields of Composition and/or TESOL.
+Explores a single topic in depth in the fields of Composition and/or Applied Linguistics.
 Topics are announced in advance and have recently included writing centers, computers in composition, discourse analysis, foundational texts, and writing program administration.
 May be taken more than once.

 Addresses understandings of current theories on identity as they relate to multilingual writers and develops the ways these theories can be used to analyze processes of identity construction in relation to writers and writing.
 It considers how issues related to notions of power and ownership of language are part of the larger social constructions of multilingual writers’ identities and considers how these identities are often indexed in both research about multilingual writing and in multilingual writing itself.